 #studentdetailsinit.py class Student: """A simple example class""" def __init__(self, sclass, sroll, sname): self.c = sclass self.r = sroll self.n = sname def messg(self): return 'New Session will start soon.'

-Like other object-oriented language, Python allows inheritance from a parent (or base) class as well as multiple inheritance in which a class inherits attributes and methods from more than one parent.
-See the single and multiple inheritance syntax :
+Like other object-oriented language, Python allows inheritance from a parent (or base) class as well as multiple inheritances in which a class inherits attributes and methods from more than one parent.
+See the single and multiple inheritance syntaxes :

-In a company Factory staff and Office staff have certain common properties - all have name, designation, age etc. Thus they can be grouped under a class called CompanyMember.
-Apart from sharing those common features, each subclass has its own characteristic - FactoryStaff gets overtime allowance while OfficeStaff gets traveling allowance for office job.
-The derived classes ( FactoryStaff & OfficeStaff) has its own characteristic and, in addition they inherit the properties of the base class (CompanyMember).
+In a company Factory, staff and Office staff have certain common properties - all have a name, designation, age etc. Thus they can be grouped under a class called CompanyMember.
+Apart from sharing those common features, each subclass has its own characteristic - FactoryStaff gets overtime allowance while OfficeStaff gets traveling allowance for an office job.
+The derived classes ( FactoryStaff & OfficeStaff) has its own characteristic and, in addition, they inherit the properties of the base class (CompanyMember).
 See the example code.